 - Share Widget: Lets your users share your campaign on their various social media channels platforms including Facebook, Twitter, Pinterest, LinkedIn and Google+

 - Points per field: Incentivizes people to fill out extra fields of a promotion form by awarding them more chances to win.
 Find this feature in the Form Designer.

-- Voting Widget: Display entries submitted via the Promotion Widget and let your campaign’s visitors vote, share and comment on each entry.
+- Voting Widget: Display entries submitted into an entry form in a gallery and let your campaign’s visitors vote and share each entry.

 - Action Widget: Create "if this, then that" integrations between your widgets.
 You can use this feature to enable share prompts and/or display popups.